FasterXML/jackson/README.md

 its size (both jar, and runtime memory usage) is considerably smaller; and its API is very compact.

 ### Third-party non-module libraries based on Jackson

-#### Build tools, extensions

-* [Ant Task for JSON Schema Generation](https://github.com/xdarklight/jackson-jsonschema-ant-task): Easily generate JSON Schemas from your Java classes with Apache Ant using the Jackson library and extension modules.

 #### Jackson helper libraries